About Us

 +

-The Mary H. Rice Community Innovation Fund supports organizations serving youth, promoting arts and culture, and assisting those in need in Ashland and Bayfield counties, including the Gaa-Miskwaabikaang/Red Cliff Band and the Mashkiiziibii/Bad River Band of Lake Superior Chippewa.
+Supports organizations serving youth, arts and culture, and those in need in Ashland and Bayfield Counties, Gaa-Miskwaabikaang/Red Cliff Band of Lake Superior Chippewa, and the Mashkiiziibii/Bad River Band of Lake Superior Chippewa.

 Eligibility